Donate!

 If you need to rehome your pet, the best option is for you to keep the animal in your home until another home can be found.
 This will reduce stress on your pet and help ensure a safe and lasting transfer.
 Please consider the following options when looking to rehome:

-• Use your friends, family and colleagues to help you find a home.
-It is best if you know someone personally.
+- Use your friends, family and colleagues to help you find a home.
+Social media can help a great deal!

 If the animal you are relinquishing is not a cat or dog, please contact these groups: